WhoIsSethDaniel/goldsmith.nvim/README.md

 * gopls >= 0.6.0
 * [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)

+These 'minimal' requirements are not hard-and-fast.
+They are simply the minimal versions that the author has been able to test with.
+Goldsmith may work just fine with older versions of Go, gopls, etc....
+Neovim, however, must be at least 0.5.0 and nvim-lspconfig is also a hard requirement.

+*Goldsmith will not work with Vim or versions of Neovim prior to 0.5.0.*

 Run `:checkhealth goldsmith` after installing to see what is required and what needs to be done to meet the minimal requirements.